-\\\Please note course content will cover difficult topics (e.g., racism, sexism, depression, etc.).
+\\\Please note that readings and discussions will cover difficult topics (e.g., racism, sexism, etc.).

 \\\You can click on hyperlinks for news articles, online videos, and podcasts.
 Other academic journal articles and reports can be accessed on Canvas.

 \\\Please monitor Canvas announcements for all important updates to the course